The University of Queensland

 - The project team were surprised by the wifi response rate of 84%.
 It was thought that deadspots and patchy wifi provision had been identified and remedied after an internal survey conducted in 2012.
 The qualitative comments provided by survey respondents are highlighting wifi issues that the university can address.
 As in the UK, Australian universities have EduRoam so no matter what campus or university students are on they should be able to access wifi

 - The university now knows that 95% of students have laptops which they use for learning and 98.8% have smartphones or tablets or laptops.
 This is a key question not always found in other surveys and the emphasis is important: it moves the focus from ownership of personally owned devices to specifically reference use for learning.
-It also helps the university to address equity issues and perhaps indicates that a scholarship scheme to enable learners to buy a laptop may be more effective than a short-term loan scheme (current loan scheme does not allow students to take laptops off campus)
+It also helps the university to address equity issues and has supported the case for a scholarship scheme, funding learners without a laptop to buy their own that they can use off campus as well as in class

 Acting on the findings